alexcreek/cloudflare-ddclient-guide/README.md

-# ddclient-cloudflare-docker
+# Cloudflare DDclient Guide
-How to update cloudflare dns with ddclient in docker
+How to update Cloudflare DNS with DDclient

 I had a need to use dns for a personal project and went down the rabbit hole of dynamic dns.
 Instead of using a ddns provider, I settled on creating a record in a zone in cloudflare and using ddclient to monitor and update the record's ip when it changes.